-Best Buy's new "Buy Back" program makes upgrading off-contract easier [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Best Buy's new "Buy Back" program makes upgrading off-contract easier [UPDATED]Alex Wagner - Editorial Director of News and Content

 As mobile tech enthusiasts, many of us are always looking to upgrade to the latest and greatest hardware, but that can be tough to do considering the blistering pace that new products are released and how much they can cost off-contract.
 According to a new leak, Best Buy is planning to make it easier to move up to new handsets with their "Buy Back" program.
 After paying $60 on top of a phone purchase, customers will have the option of selling the device back to BBY for a certain percentage of its retail price.
 Trading in your phone within the first 6 months of ownership will net you 50 percent of the retail price, waiting until some time between months 6 and 12 will get you 40 percent back, a trade-in between months 12 and 18 gets 30 percent, and finally, selling the phone to BBY between months 19 and 25 will bring a 20 percent return.